MACC remands Salahuddin's political secretary for four days

 main news image

-PUTRAJAYA (April 2): The Malaysian Anti-Corruption Commission (MACC) has obtained a four-day remand against a political secretary of Agriculture and Agro-based Industries Minister Salahuddin Ayub, for allegedly accepting a bribe in the form of a luxury watch worth about RM28,000.
+PUTRAJAYA: The Malaysian Anti-Corruption Commission (MACC) has obtained a four-day remand against a political secretary of Agriculture and Agro-based Industries Minister Datuk Salahuddin Ayub for allegedly accepting a bribe in the form of a luxury watch worth about RM28,000.

-The remand order, which begins today, was issued by Magistrate Ahmad Asyraf Mohammad Kamal at the Magistrates Court here.
+The remand order, which started yesterday, was issued by Magistrate Ahmad Asyraf Mohammad Kamal in the Magistrate’s Court here.

-The 47-year-old man arrived at the Magistrate Courts here at 9:10am, uncuffed and clad in an MACC lock-up t-shirt.
+The 47-year-old man arrived at the Magistrate’s Court here at 9.10am, uncuffed and clad in an MACC lock-up T-shirt.

 He refused to cover himself even when one of the MACC officers offered him a suit jacket.

-It was understood that the suspect was taken into custody at 5pm yesterday, after he came to give his statement at the MACC headquarters.
+It was understood that the suspect was taken into custody at 5pm on Monday, after he came to give his statement at the MACC headquarters.

-Salahuddin issued a statement yesterday and stressed that he will not interfere in the investigation of his political secretary by the MACC.
+Salahuddin issued a statement on Monday stressing that he will not interfere in the investigation of his political secretary by the MACC.

-The minister said he had been informed of the arrest and will not interfere in the investigation as he holds fast to the principle of rule of law.
+The minister said he holds fast to the principle of the rule of law.

 Print